rclasen/qmk_firmware/readme.md

 * [crkbd](/keyboards/crkbd/keymaps/rclasen) - AKA corne/helidox.
 Has
   similar issues as the iris, but is more compact.
 For whatever reason I'm having less issues with the thumb cluster when switching from ergodox/chimera/diverge to crkbd as I have with the iris.
+I love the pro-micro placement.

 * [iris](/keyboards/keebio/iris/keymaps/rclasen/) - built it with 2x1u thumb key
   ... but I don't like the upper position.
 Unfortunately the thumb key